Building a usage-based billing system#

 Our approach centers on producing a continuous stream of "events" containing metadata that can determine customer usage over time.
 Each event captures a specific billable action within our system, recording who used what resources, when, and how much.
 Here's an example of our usage event schema:

-to determine total byte-seconds of storage consumed by a customer.
+With a stream of events, we can calculate usage through aggregations like SUM(active_seconds * size_bytes) to determine total byte-seconds of storage consumed by a customer.
 Our goal is to produce such events based on system events and land them in object storage to be used for downstream billing computations.

 Tracking reads and writes happens at the API layer, where we record metadata for each request: